Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Abstract

 \section{Abstract}

-The Anderson impurity model (AIM) is of fundamental importance in condensed matter physics to study strongly correlated effects.
-However, accurately solving its long-time dynamics still remains a great numerical challenge.
-An emergent and rapidly developing numerical strategy to solve the AIM is to represent the Feynman-Vernon influence functional (IF), which encodes all the bath effects on the impurity dynamics, as a matrix product state (MPS) in the temporal domain.
-The computational cost of this strategy is basically determined by the bond dimension $\chi$ of the temporal MPS.
-In this work, we propose an efficient and accurate method which, when the hybridization function in the IF can be approximated as the summation of $n$ exponential functions, can systematically build the IF as a MPS by multiplying $O(n)$ small MPSs, each with bond dimension $2$.
-Our method gives a worst case scaling of $\chi$ as $2^{8n}$ and $2^{2n}$ for real- and imaginary-time evolution respectively.
-We demonstrate the performance of our method for two commonly used bath spectral functions, where we show that the actually required $\chi$s are much smaller than the worst case.
+The Anderson impurity model (AIM) is of fundamental importance in condensed matter physics for studying strongly correlated phenomena.
+However, accurately simulating its long-time dynamics still remains a significant numerical challenge.
+A class of recently developed numerical approaches represents the Feynman-Vernon influence functional (IF), which encodes all the bath effects on the impurity, as a matrix product state (MPS) in the temporal domain.
+The computational cost of this approach is largely determined by the bond dimension $\chi$ of the temporal MPS.
+In this work, we propose an efficient and accurate method that, when the hybridization function in the IF can be approximated as a sum of $n$ exponential functions, systematically constructs the IF as an MPS by multiplying $O(n)$ small MPSs, each with bond dimension $2$.
+Our method yields a worst case scaling of $\chi$ as $2^{8n}$ and $2^{2n}$ for real- and imaginary-time evolution respectively.
+We demonstrate the performance of our method for two commonly used bath spectral functions, and show that the required bond dimensions are significantly smaller than the worst case.